ryguyroberts/TDC_ts/README.md

 Once the server is running you can edit any of the files in the `src` folder.
 Webpack will automatically recompile your code and then reload the browser.

 ## Project Structure

-We have provided a default project structure to get you started.
-This is as follows:

 - `index.html` - A basic HTML page to contain the game.
 - `src` - Contains the game source code.